dancer/Nidalee/README.md

 ## 🩷 About

 Nidalee is a sleek account manager for League of Legends and Valorant, built with privacy and security in mind.
-It provides a seamless experience for managing multiple accounts and launching your favorite games.
-Approved by Riot Games, ensuring compliance with their terms of service.
+It provides a seamless experience for managing multiple accounts and launching your favorite games.We follow Riot Games, ensuring compliance with their terms of service.

 ## 💖 Current Features